Health Care Aide

 Graduates of the program will find employment opportunities with:

-In January 2003, the Health Care Aide program introduced a revised curriculum based on new provinical guidelines.
+In January 2003, the Health Care Aide program introduced a revised curriculum based on new provincial guidelines.
 Participation in this certificate update program would be open to previous graduates of a recognized program (to be determined on an individual basis by the program coordinator).
-The program consists of three 21-hour courses: medication administration, psychomotor skills and demnetia care.
-Since the program has been in evolution, some of the potential participants may have already comleted one or more of the components.
+The program consists of three 21-hour courses: medication administration, psychomotor skills and dementia care.
+Since the program has been in evolution, some of the potential participants may have already completed one or more of the components.
 The program coordinator will evaluate deficiencies in current certificates on an individual basis.

 You must be a graduate of a recognized certificate program as determined by the program coordinator on an individual basis.

-To attain full certification, you must successfully complete one or more of the offered components, based on the deficiences of your current certificate. (as evaluated on an individual basis by the program coordinator).
+To attain full certification, you must successfully complete one or more of the offered components, based on the deficiencies of your current certificate. (as evaluated on an individual basis by the program coordinator).